Montero says Cubs releasing him after he blasted Arrieta

 Willson Contreras has thrown out 16 of 31 potential base stealers this season and is the Cubs' starting catcher.
 After the game, manager Joe Maddon said Arrieta and Montero working together was "an imperfect situation."

 "It's not about the move to first; it's about time to the plate more than anything," Maddon said.
 "He's a little bit slow...
 It's something that he works on.
 There are times he's quicker or better with it, but guys like Turner who are premier runners, it's really difficult to get down to the number that makes it amenable even for a Willson.
-The best anecdote is to keep that guy off the base."
+The best antidote is to keep that guy off the base."

 Montero drove in what wound up being the winning run in Game 7 against Cleveland, giving the Cubs their first championship in 108 years.
 During spring training, Montero expressed frustration at being a backup catcher again.
 Maddon at the time said: "We do not win the ring without him."